🦉

 Stablecoins vs. Yieldcoins

-Most stablecoins are built under the ERC-20 token standard on Ethereum and EVM networks, while yield strategies are often implemented as ERC-4626 vaults.
-These vaults allow users to deposit/stake assets like stablecoins and mint a composable ERC-20 receipt token—a tokenized vault share, or “yieldcoin.”
+Most stablecoins are built under the ERC-20 token standard on Ethereum and EVM networks, while tokenized yield strategies are often implemented as ERC-4626 vaults.
+These smart contract-powered vaults allow users to deposit/stake assets like stablecoins into them to mint a composable, yield-bearing receipt token or tokenized vault share, i.e., a “yieldcoin.”

-While the underlying concept of tokenized deposits has existed since the early days of DeFi, yieldcoins as a standardized and widely composable primitive are relatively new, with meaningful adoption accelerating in 2024 following the maturation of ERC-4626 infrastructure.
+While the concept of tokenized strategies has existed since the early days of DeFi, yieldcoins as a standardized and widely composable primitive are relatively new, with meaningful adoption only starting in 2024 following the proliferation of ERC-4626 infrastructure.
+By the end of 2025, yieldcoins have grown to ~$20 billion in market capitalization, or ~6.5% vs. total stablecoin supply.
+JPMorgan also projected yieldcoins to reach ~50% of the stablecoin market’s size within a few years.

 Source: stablewatch.io (as of February 2026)